 The Marble Arch. - Built by the Italians to mark a major regional boundary in Libya.

 I believe as a conscientious medic that I was in a position to recognize the drastic inadequacy of planning of the medical side of this new 'one-off' strategy.
 Here was the situation: 3 Squadron RAAF were the first 239 Wing fighter-bombers to land, after having completed a mission against retreating enemy.
 Refueling, rearming and 'bombing up' went to plan, but it appeared that 239 Wing medical hierarchy had overlooked the possibility of a disaster – either by bombs or mines.

 After preparing their planes for action, 3 Squadron ground personnel, about fifteen of them with a borrowed truck, were tidying up and removing empty 44 gallon fuel drums.
-One of the staff jumped down from the truck tail-gate and triggered a German "S" Mine [anti-personnel mine filled with shrapnel balls, they "bounced" into the air at chest-height before exploding] which struck down eight of our mates.
+One of the staff jumped down from the truck tail-gate and triggered a German "S" Mine [anti-personnel mine filled with shrapnel balls, the mine "bounced" into the air before exploding at chest-height] which struck down eight of our mates.
 From about 45 yards away I raced to the scene with my medical kit.
 At the same time my mind was racing ahead - realising that we had no transport, let alone an ambulance, and in any case we had no idea where the nearest hospital would be and certainly no instructions had been given regarding evacuation, let alone dealing with a major catastrophe.

 The scene was chaotic as I tried to assess numbers and severity of injuries.
 Our Squadron Leader Bobby Gibbes arrived immediately and was at my side calling, "Stuart, what’s the score and what do we do?"